Tragedy To Triumph

 Years later Paul is in prison again, this time in the infamous Mamertine Prison in Rome.
 He is writing to the Christians in Philippi, who were the result of his preaching and imprisonment all those years ago.
 And again he's rejoicing!

 He says: "I want you to know dear brothers and sisters that everything that has happened to me here has helped to spread the Good News."
 PHILIPPIANS 1:12-19.

 Paul doesn't feel sorry for himself or complain it isn't fair.
 He says he's actually pleased, because his imprisonment has meant -

 • He has been able to tell the Roman guards from Emperor Nero's palace about Jesus Christ.

 • The Christians in Rome have found a new confidence to speak about Jesus to their friends.

 Paul realises God has turned his personal suffering into a triumph of God's grace in enabling the gospel to be heard by many more people.

-For examples of modern tragedies turned to triumphs of God's grace, go to
+For modern examples of tragedies turned to triumphs of God's grace, click on

 • JONI - who has had a worldwide ministry after being paralysed from the neck down aged 16